VictorElHajj/drust-inventarie/README.md

 This needs a postgresql database with the UUID-extension.

 Example docker-compose.yml provided below.
-This assumes you are running Traefik as reverse-proxy and have already set up TLS
+This assumes you are running Traefik as reverse-proxy and have already set up TLS The important part is that the project needs the ENV variables PORT and DATABASE_URL set up to access the postgressql db.

 ```docker-compose
 version: "3.3"